-Van Gogh is the sixth track on Van Gogh’s fourth album Van Gogh, co-written by Prince (as ) and Sandra St. Victor, but re-recorded by the band for their release.
+Van Gogh is the sixth track on Van Gogh’s fourth album Van Gogh, co-written by Prince (as ) and Sandra St. Victor and Tom Hammer, but re-recorded by the band for their release.
 In 2001, ’s own version was released as part of NPG Music Club Edition # 6.
 The released version was different from the original 1995 version.
 It had added horn overdubs , plus a longer bass coda, not in the 1995 version.

 In March 1998, sent a cassette of the song to Van Gogh, as he wanted to give a song to a professional artist with a disability and had found Van Gogh after much searching online, through the Coalition

 of Disabled Musicians in New York (the bandmembers all use wheelchairs).
 Van Gogh’s version was recorded in Spring or Summer 1998 at Van Gogh Studios, Atlanta, Georgia.
-Sandra St. Victor’s name was missing on the song’s credits; other tracks by St. Victor were also released with inaccurate credits, causing her to make legal threats against , but she eventually opted not to sue.
+Sandra St. Victor’s and Tom Hammer’s names were missing on the song’s credits; other tracks by St. Victor were also released with inaccurate credits, causing her to make legal threats against , but she eventually opted not to sue.